The Best Flea Treatment for Dogs in 2022

 Our Top Pick

 Finding it difficult to choose between all the reputable flea treatments recommended above?
 Out of all the products, we would simply have to opt for Bayer's Seresto Flea and Tick Collar for Dogs.
 There's no need to worry about sourcing other reliable flea treatments from elsewhere, as Bayer's collar will protect your pet for up to eight months against fleas and ticks.
 For the average working family this is ideal, as unlike pills and certain topicals, there's no need to do anything else for this period of time.
 This design is non-greasy and odorless and makes for a happy home as well as a happy dog.
-Bayer are well aware of the fear of 'ugliness' associated with these kinds of collars and have designed their flea treatment so that leash collars can be worn alongside it.
+Bayer are well aware of the fear of 'ugliness' associated with these kinds of collars and have designed their anti-flea collar so that standard leash collars can be worn alongside it.
 And being veterinarian recommended, you know that your investment won't bring harm to your four-legged friend in any way.
 For these reasons, invest in Bayer's today to give your dog the quality, flea-free life they deserve.

 Q: Do they work?